Antzed/INFO-371-image-categorization/findings.md

 This shows that it was not an equal trade between the increase in training sample and increase in strides.
 The quality of the model decreased with the increase of strides from 1 to 2.

 ## Adding more language.
-### attempt 4
+### Attempt 4

-So for attempt 4, we added one language - thai data to train our model.
+So for attempt 4, we added one language - Thai data to train our model.
 And we yielded 63% validation accuracy for three languages.

 Here is the confusion matrix:
 |matrix predicted category | EN | TH |   ZN|